 a branch of basil leaves

 parmesan to finish (optional, you can skip this if you want the vegan option)

-1. Chop the garlic cloves along with the chili peppers and fry them in the olive oil until you start smelling the chili peppers (about 3-4 minutes) while you boil the pasta.
+1. Chop the garlic cloves along with the chili peppers and fry them in the olive oil until you start smelling the chili peppers (about 3-4 minutes).

-2. Chop the tomato in small pieces and add them to your garlic and chili pan.
+3. Chop the tomatoes in small pieces and add them to your garlic and chili pan.
 Fry for another 3-4 minutes and add the corn.
 Note: If the consistency is not liquid-y enough, add some spoons of tomato sauce.
 We use the Basilico one from Barilla.

-3. Add the pasta to your pan and cook for another 3 minutes, always stirring.
-I used gluten free pasta from Rummo, my favourite.
+4. Add the pasta to your pan and cook for another 3 minutes, always stirring.
+For a gluten free option I use gluten free pasta from Rummo, my favourite.

 5. Serve the pasta on a plate and season with the parmesan and with some basil leaves on top.